Entanglement, subsystem particle numbers and topology in free fermion systems: Entanglement spectrum and subsystem particle number

-in the thermodynamic limit.
-As shown in Figs.~\ref{spin trace}(a) and (b), no matter whether $s_{z}$ is conserved, both $\mbox{Tr}{\cal C}^{+}(k_{y})$ and $ \mbox{Tr}{\cal C}^{-}(k_{y})$ show discontinuities at momentum $k_{y}=\pi$ with $A^{+}=1$ and $A^{-}=-1$ in the QSH phase, where the two-dimensional inversion symmetry is present ($m=0$).
+We plot $\mbox{Tr}{\cal C}^{\alpha}$ $(\alpha=\pm)$ as functions of $k_{y}$ in Fig.~\ref{spin trace}.
+No matter whether $s_{z}$ is conserved, both $\mbox{Tr}{\cal C}^{+}(k_{y})$ and $ \mbox{Tr}{\cal C}^{-}(k_{y})$ show discontinuities at $k_{y}=\pi$ with $A^{+}=1$ and $A^{-}=-1$ in the QSH phase[Figs.~\ref{spin trace}(a) and (b)], where the two-dimensional inversion symmetry is present ($m=0$).
 Figure ~\ref{spin trace}(c) shows the discontinuities of $ \mbox{Tr}{\cal C}^{+}(k_{y})$ and $ \mbox{Tr}{\cal C}^{-}(k_{y})$ in the QSH phase in which $s_{z}$ is not conserved ($v_{r}\neq0$) and the two-dimensional inversion symmetry is broken ($m\neq 0$).
 In this case, the spin trace indices are equal to 1 and $-1$, respectively, contributed by two different momentum points.
-It is noteworthy that in analogy with the Laughlin gauge experiment, $A^{\alpha}$ can be regarded as the number of particles with spin $\alpha$ pumped from one edge to the other when a unit flux is inserted adiabatically, and so $A^{\alpha}$ is equivalent to the Chern numbers $C_{\alpha}$.
-On the other hand, the $Z_{2}$ index can be defined as the parity of $A^{\alpha}$,

-for any $\alpha$.
-As shown in Figs.~\ref{spin trace}, $A_{Z_{2}}=1$ for QSH phase [Figs.~\ref{spin trace}(a-c)] and $A_{Z_{2}}=0$ for insulator phase [Figs.~\ref{spin trace}(d)].
+But, in contrast, both $\mbox{Tr}{\cal C}^{+}(k_{y})$ and $ \mbox{Tr}{\cal C}^{-}(k_{y})$ are the continuous functions in the normal insulator phase [Fig.~\ref{spin trace}(d)].
+Consequently, it is easy to get $A_{Z_{2}}=1$ for QSH phase [Figs.~\ref{spin trace}(a-c)] and $A_{Z_{2}}=0$ for insulator phase [Figs.~\ref{spin trace}(d)].
 Therefore, the subsystem particle number expectation can be used to characterize the topological invariants.
-Especially, for the QSH systems, the spin trace indices are well-defined quantities that can reveal the $Z_{2}$ invariant and distinguish different quantum phases.
+Especially, for the QSH systems, the spin trace indices are new well-defined quantities that can reveal the $Z_{2}$ invariant and distinguish different quantum phases.